skimotv/SkimoSpeechToTextService/README.md

 The class `DeepSpeechRecognizer` contains a background process that runs every 60 seconds to scan through `assets` and detect any WAV files which have not been transcribed yet.

-Once one without a transcription is found, the process runs the shell script using the `Process Builder` class in the Java API to generate a .json file containing the output.
+Once one without a transcription is found, the process runs the shell script using the `Process Builder` class in the Java API to generate a JSON file containing the output.

 ### GET